direktt/direktt-plugin/guides/user-guide.md

 * It is best to use a Blank Template for the WordPress admin \- Template options may vary by theme.
 Block themes like Twenty Twenty-Three offer ‘Empty template’ for a minimal page.
 Refer to your theme's documentation or support for the theme specific instructions
 * Click Save.

----

 ### **Add the Profile Shortcode & Define Access**

 * In the page editor, add a Shortcode block.
-* Enter `\[direktt\_user\_profile\]` in the block.
+* Enter `[direktt_user_profile]` in the block.
 * Set access rights: In the right sidebar (page settings), under Direktt options grant access to Direktt admins as the user profile functionality should be available to channel admins only.
 If any access right is set, the page becomes only accessible via the Direktt mobile app.
 * Click Save or Publish.

----

 ### **4Accessing the Profile Page from the Direktt App**

-* User profile can be accessed from Admin mode in Direktt Mobile App
+User profile can be accessed from Admin mode in Direktt Mobile App
-  	Open the Direktt App and tap More in the bottom-right corner.
+* Open the Direktt App and tap More in the bottom-right corner.
 * On your profile/settings page, tap the Switch to Admin mode button.

 Open one of the user chats within your channel and tap the Profile button in the top right.
-	The app will open your WordPress profile page, displaying user info, categories, and tags.
+* The app will open your WordPress profile page, displaying user info, categories, and tags.

----

 ### **Summary**

 * You can set a custom or default profile URL.
-* Create a blank page with the \[direktt\_user\_profile\] shortcode.
+* Create a blank page with the `[direktt_user_profile]` shortcode.
 * Restrict access to Direktt admin for app-only visibility.
 * Admins reach the profile via the chat's Profile button in the app.

+### **Tip:**

-Tip: To test, use the Direktt mobile app from the Admin mode\!
+To test, use the Direktt mobile app from the Admin mode\!
----

 Your Direktt profile page is now securely and seamlessly integrated with your WordPress site and accessible from the Direktt app.